smizy/docker-hadoop-base/README.md

 This setup use FQDN with docker embedded DNS instead of editing /etc/hosts.
 Using FQDN on Hadoop require dns lookup and reverse lookup.

-So, you need set --name and --net (container_name.network_name as hostname) for dns lookup from other containers , and set --hostname(-h) for reverse lookup from container itself.
+You need set --name and --net (container_name.network_name as hostname) for dns lookup from other containers , and set --hostname(-h) for reverse lookup from container itself.

 ## setup pseudo-distributed hadoop cluster on a single docker host

 ```
-# load default env
+# load default env as needed
 eval $(docker-machine env default)

 # network